-- 8.1 Scrap Metal Dealers must not pay cash for scrap metal as it is illegal. - a cheque which is not transferable- crossed cheques only payable to a named individual/company and not made out to cash. - an electronic transfer of funds authorised by credit or debit card or otherwise (BACS, standing orders, credit transfers, on line, phone and mobile banking.
+- a cheque which is not transferable- crossed cheques only payable to a named individual/company and not made out to cash. - an electronic transfer of funds authorised by credit or debit card or otherwise (BACS, standing orders, credit transfers, on line, phone and mobile banking.
 The list is not exhaustible as the electronic payments market is rapidly evolving all the time with new products.